Home Improvement: Trimming a Window (replacing the sill & apron, adding side/top molding)

 But would you like to see how we trimmed out our windows?

 Most likely, your window is a little bare.
 It probably has a window sill and a measly little apron down below.
-Very common window construction.
+A very common window construction.

 Let’s fix that.
 Pronto. :)